MasterCraftArc/company-website/docs/Defense Unicorns Website ADR.md

 #### Google Analytics

 By integrating Google Analytics 4 and Universal Analytics properties into the Defense Unicorns website workflow,  we are able to track and manage website traffic.
 These tools will allow us to gather unique data regarding user's visits to our website.
-Powered by AI, google analytics will give us smart insights and predictions on user interaction on the defense unicorns website and by using both platforms we are able to make
+Additionally google analytics will give us smart insights and predictions on user interaction on the defense unicorns website through their machine learning algorithms.

 #### Microsoft Clarity